satheeshvijayan/convertpdf/README.md

 # Steps:

   ### Step 1:
-   Create a new Python script then add the following code:    ``` import os import sys import pdftables_api from PyPDF2 import PdfFileWriter, PdfFileReader
+   Create a new Python script then add the following code
+            ``` import os
+import sys
+import pdftables_api
+from PyPDF2 import PdfFileWriter, PdfFileReader